Keeping our Children Safe

 Mrs N Kaye and Mrs T Romani (Pastoral Leader)are the Designated Safeguarding Lead Professionals.

-Mrs S Warnes is the Alternative Designated Safeguarding Lead Professional.
+Mrs H Beckett and Mrs S Warnes are the Alternative Designated Safeguarding Lead Professionals.

 The following policies and documents cover our safeguarding procedures: